Thank Gateway It’s Friday (TGIF)

 SNIPS clubs cannot be accessed directly through Sheffield Mencap and placements can only be allocated with a referral from the Sheffield City Council.
 For more information please contact the Sheffield City Council SNIPS Playcare Mentor on 0114 273 4017.

-The young people’s radio project is a new initiative that aims to improve young people’s confidence and communication and listening skills by supporting students in a person-centred way.
+Soundbites (which used to be called the young person’s radio project) is a new initiative that aims to improve young people’s confidence and communication and listening skills by supporting students in a person-centred way.

 The project is available to young people with a learning disability aged 12-16 years old.
 It enables students to have a go at writing, researching, producing, presenting and editing radio-style content in a safe and supportive environment.